williambova/williambova/README.md

 I build practical software for small businesses, internal teams, and founder-led projects.

-Most of my work focuses on improving workflows, organizing data, reducing repetitive tasks, and giving teams cleaner tools to operate with.
+Most of my work focuses on improving workflows, reducing repetitive tasks, and giving teams cleaner tools to operate with.
 Some of my strongest work is private, partner-involved, or built for internal business use, so this profile highlights the public projects, systems, stack, and areas I am actively developing in.

 ---